adapted and reposted from July 4, 2012

 Schedule it into your day.
-The reason I say this is because, if you show up…you will do it.
+I say this because if you show up…you will do it.

 #6 Get more out of a shorter amount of time.

-That is the principle of high intensity interval training (HIIT).
+That is the principle of high-intensity interval training (HIIT).
 The idea is that you start out slowly and build up to intense bursts of effort.
-You do this about 10 times and you have a really good workout.
+You do this about 10 times and have a really good workout.
 I do a 5/25 that I learned from Bill Phillips.
-I go 2 minutes walking, 2 minutes jogging and then I run as fast and hard as I can for 1 minute.
+I go 2 minutes walking, 2 minutes jogging and then run as fast and hard as possible for 1 minute.
 I repeat this 5 times.
-When I get bored with that…I do 1 minute pedaling slowly, 1 minute pedaling my heart out…about 15 times.
+When I get bored with that…I do 1-minute pedaling slowly, 1 minute pedaling my heart out…about 15 times.
 You can vary it any way you want.
 Tests have shown that this works for reducing body fat levels.
 If you have no fat to spare…this workout is not for you.
-You should stay with more endurance type exercises.
-I do the same with my weight training workouts.
-I start out lower weight and build up.
-I vary the muscle movement so I don’t have to take one minute breaks.
-I learned this at a women’s fitness facility right after I gave birth to my son (29 years ago)…it got me back in shape by combining cardio with weight training.
+You should stay with more endurance-type exercises.
+I do the same with my weight-training workouts.
+I start out the lower weight and build up.
+I vary the muscle movement, so I don’t have to take one-minute breaks.
+I learned this at a women’s fitness facility right after I gave birth to my son (40 years ago)…it got me back in shape by combining cardio with weight training.

 #7 Do your homework and know why you are moving it and shaking it!

-It helps to know that if you don’t work out on a regular basis, that you are going to be sick.
-Exercise prevents heart disease, diabetes, cancer, depression, osteoporosis and arthritis (just to name a few).
-Exercise makes you smarter (proven), leaner and healthier.
+It helps to know that if you don’t work out on a regular basis, you are going to be sick.
+Exercise prevents heart disease, diabetes, cancer, depression, osteoporosis, and arthritis (to name a few).
+Exercise makes you more intelligent (proven), leaner and healthier.
 Exercise gives you energy!